sagemathinc/cocalc-doc/source/whiteboard.rst

 Many users can edit at the same time, see what the others are doing in real time, and center their view at the location of another's cursor.

+.. _wb-timers:

 ##############################
 Countdown Timers
 ##############################

-Add countdown timers to keep meetings and discussions on schedule.
+Add stopwatches (count up) and timers (count down) to keep meetings and discussions on schedule.

 .. figure:: img/whiteboard/timers.png
     :width: 50%